Writing can be hard and frustrating for upper elementary students; writing a compare and contrast essay can be even harder and more frustrating.

-Eventually, as students get more and more practice, you will take the scaffolding away.
-You can also use this to help differentiate – provide more scaffolding for the students that need it, while your advanced students may only have the topic sentences scaffolded for them - or maybe even no scaffolding at all.
+Eventually, you will take this scaffolding away.
+Or, you can use the scaffolding to differentiate.
+Provide more scaffolding for students that needed, while students have a good grasp might only have topic students scaffolded for them - or maybe even no scaffolding at all.

 If you know your students would benefit from this type of scaffolding, but don’t have the time to create it yourself, check out my Compare and Contrast Writing Resource.

 It walks students through the writing process with scaffolding each step of the way.
 This resource also provides a model essay so that you can model expectations for your students.
 Plus, it can be used over and over again with different topics.